★★★★★ (4.99 of 5 stars) trusted by 60.000 customers

 Belgian Mill for Weaving Excellence

-We partner with a family-owned mill that has been producing exceptional linen bedding since the 19th century, supplying European royalty.
-Their craft has been passed down through five generations and remains within the family until today.
-High quality linen bedding is extremely durable.
-It is tightly woven with a consistent, even texture that makes it smooth to the touch.
-It has a natural luster and a refined, elegant look, whereas lower quality linen can be loosely or unevenly woven, resulting in a rougher, sometimes scratchy texture.
-It may also have an uneven or dull appearance, lacking the natural luster of higher quality linen.
+Production partners with a family-owned mill that has been crafting exceptional linen since the 19th century and has supplied European royalty.
+The craft has been passed down through five generations and remains in the family.
+High-quality linen is extremely durable, tightly woven with a consistent, even texture that feels smooth to the touch.
+It possesses a natural lustre and refined appearance.
+Lower-quality linen is often loosely or unevenly woven, resulting in a rougher, sometimes scratchy texture and a dull finish.

 Organic bedding – what made us fall in love with linen

-High quality linen is characterized by long staple fibers, a smooth and even weave, excellent durability, a refined appearance and superior comfort.
-It tends to improve over time, making it a worthwhile investment for those seeking long-lasting, luxurious bedding.
-Lower-quality linens, on the other hand, may be more affordable initially, but can lack the durability, comfort, and aesthetics of higher-quality options, often resulting in a less satisfying experience and a shorter lifespan.
-We love organic linen bedding and offer it in five colors: white, flax, arancia orange, aquamarine menta and green apple.
-Our colors are sustainably dyed with botanical dyes, furthering our commitment to environmental, animal and human welfare.
+High-quality linen is defined by long-staple fibres, a smooth and even weave, outstanding durability, refined appearance and superior comfort.
+It improves with age and use, making it a worthwhile long-term investment.
+Lower-quality linens may be cheaper initially but often lack durability, comfort and aesthetics.
+The collection offers organic linen bedding in five colours: white, flax, arancia orange, aquamarine menta and green apple.
+All colours are sustainably dyed with botanical dyes, reinforcing the commitment to environmental, animal and human welfare.

-1. Where is the sewing done? see 'Made in' label
+1. Where is the sewing done?
+Check the ‘Made in’ label.

 2. Where is the fibre (e.g. flax) grown?